Bobby Witt Jr. Preview, Player Props: Royals vs. Mariners

 Bobby Witt Jr. At The Plate

-- Among qualifying hitters in MLB play, he ranks 33rd in batting average, 99th in on-base percentage, and 23rd in slugging.
+- Witt Jr. has 133 hits and an OBP of .315 to go with a slugging percentage of .491.
+All three of those stats rank first among Kansas City hitters this season.

-- Witt Jr. will look to extend his eight-game hitting streak.
-He's batting .455 with three homers in his last outings.
+- Among qualified hitters in MLB play, he ranks 36th in batting average, 100th in on-base percentage, and 25th in slugging.

-- In 18.6% of his games this season, he has hit a home run, and 4.5% of his trips to the dish.
+- He has hit a home run in 18.5% of his games this year, and 4.4% of his chances at the plate.

-- In 44 games this season (37.3%), Witt Jr. has picked up an RBI, and in 17 of those games (14.4%) he had more than one.
-He has also driven home three or more of his team's runs in eight contests.
+- Witt Jr. has picked up an RBI in 37.0% of his games this season, with more than one RBI in 14.3% of his games.
+He has also produced three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.